rptcloud/azure_terraform/terraform_fundmentals/10-graph.md

 }
 ```

-### Step 7.1.2
+### View the Graph

-Paste that output into [webgraphviz](http://www.webgraphviz.com) to get a visual representation of dependencies that Terraform creates for your configuration.
+Paste the output into [webgraphviz](http://www.webgraphviz.com) to get a visual representation of dependencies that Terraform creates for your configuration.